 Having a homebrew server means owning up to the fact that you are serving from constraints.
 You don’t have the fastest connection.
 You use as little power as possible.
 Your server is some spare laptop you had lying around.
 You want as little maintenance or worrying as possible.
 You’re not on 24/7 stand by if there is an issue.
-All of that is perfectly ok.
+All of that is perfectly OK.
 Knowing this influences our choices in terms of what to run and how.

 Be an amateur

-What works for data centers and the industry does not necessarily work for homebrew servers.
+What works for data centres and the industry does not necessarily work for homebrew servers.
 As such, the homebrewserver.club documentation won’t be exhaustive.
 We rather intend to add to existing on-line knowledge, particularly from the perspective of the homebrew server admin.

 Embrace the Feminist Server Manifesto

 We subscribe to the principles of the Feminist Server Manifesto forwarded by our friends at Constant, a non-profit, artist-run organisation based in Brussels active in the fields of art, media and technology.

 By publishing guides and tutorials, we hope to facilitate the means for diverse communities to learn how to set up and run their server according to their needs, goals and principles.
 For us, this means our channels of communication are an harassment-free experience for everyone, regardless of gender, gender expression, race, ethnicity, religion, sexual orientation, sexual characteristics, disability, age or technological ability.
 Individuals promoting bigotry will be removed from the channels.